Hubbitus/3proxy.container/README.md

 podman run -it -v ./3proxy.cfg:/etc/3proxy.cfg -v ./_logs:/var/log/3proxy --name 3proxy -p 8080:8088 -p 8888:8888 quay.io/hubbitus/3proxy
 ```

 > **Note**!
-If you would like use other ports than default 8088 and 8888, most probably you will need run it in the host network mode (`--network host`).
+If you would like to use other ports then default 8088 and 8888, most probably you will need run it in the host network mode (`--network host`).